nhusher/etsyapi-js/index.md

 The only prerequisite is an Etsy API key.
 At some future date, I'll write my own JSONP function for it, as that's the only thing that really keeps it tied to jQuery.
 Aside from that, it should just be a drop-in-and-go type deal.
 The only thing it adds to the global namespace is Etsy, an object that exposes the API.

-To use the library, you just need to create a new instance of Etsy with your API key as the only parameter.</p>&#13;
+To use the library, you just need to create a new instance of Etsy with your API key as the only parameter.

-    var e = new Etsy("{{api key}}");
+    var e = new Etsy("your api key");

 After that, there the API calls are divided up in the same way as they are on the [Etsy API documentation](http://developer.etsy.com/docs#commands).
-To use a function in the shop category, simply call shop_[function name] with the requisite parameters as a JSON object.
+To use a function in the shop category, simply call shop_(function name) with the requisite parameters as a JSON object.
 This JSON object must contain any non-optional parameters as defined in the API docs, as well as any number of optional parameters.
 For example, to get listings in a shop, you'd call:

     e.shop_getShopListings({ user_id: "horseshoecrab" }, function(data) { ... });